-The latest version is OSM Release FIVE [i.176].
+The latest version is OSM Release TEN [i.176].
 With this and previous versions, the OSM supports following features that are relevant to ZSM:

 E2E service orchestration across virtual domain, transport domain, and physical and hybrid network elements, with dynamic interconnections between DCs across heterogeneous WAN technologies.

-E2E Service Orchestration capabilities that enable and simplify the operational considerations of the various lifecycle phases involved in running a complex service based on NFV.
+Multi-Site and multi-VIM support enables automated service delivery across multiple sites and VIMs.
+To manage resource capacity in the Transport network connecting remote sites, different WAN Infrastructure Manager (WIM) connectors can be used.

-A well-known Information Model (IM) that support Network Slices and Network Services (NS) composed of Network Functions (virtual, physical and hybrid).
+A well-known Information Model (IM) that support Network Slices and Network Services (NS) composed of (virtual, cloud-native, physical) Network Functions, i.e. xNFs.
 Its abstraction features reduce complexity for developers, vendors and service providers to design services.

+E2E service orchestration capabilities that enable and simplify the operational considerations of the various lifecycle phases involved in running a complex Network Service.
+Of particular interest is the ability to take intelligent decisions for NS placement at provisioning time, with the integration of the Placement Optimization Module (PLA).
+The PLA allows to automatically find the most cost-efficient distribution of the xNFs in an NSD over the set of available VIMs when a Network Service is instantiated.

 Dedicated and unified channel (message bus) for asynchronous communication between components, which makes OSM open and simple to integrate with new pluggable modules, facilitating the access to a coherent set of common services.